SeregeiKroupen/SF/final_project/readme.md

 the rest contained incomplete or distorted versions.
 I think this is why the "simple" (actually not) removal of duplicates did not improve the metric - the correct information was mostly lost.

+First of all, the issue of choosing a metric was seen as very important.
+While cleaning data and generating features, I looked at a wide set.
+Given the chosen target, a metric was needed to track that the model was predominantly wrong "down", that is, it predicted a smaller value than the actual asking price.
+This is necessary to insure against a false conclusion when the model's prediction turns out to be higher than the market price and the object turns out to be a bad investment.
+I found the Mean Pinball Loss metric - "a metric of average losses in a certain quantile".
+It is implemented in `sklearn`, but for some reason, it was not imported locally.
+So I wrote my function with additional result parameters: in addition to MPL, I also counted the proportion of "overestimated" values, as well as the average of "overestimated" and "underestimated" values.
+By choosing alpha=0.01, I focused on minimizing the "overestimated" value.